Mini Mediterranean Turkey Meatloaves are packed with bold, fresh flavors, and are ready in under 30 minutes!

-Anyways, this week I went a little wild at the grocery store, stocking up on ingredients I would normally stare wistfully at around this time of year.
+Anyway, this week I went a little wild at the grocery store, stocking up on ingredients I would normally stare wistfully at around this time of year.
 Tomatoes, cucumbers, berries, and grapes all made it into my cart, regardless of the fact that they’re not in season anywhere within a 500 mile radius.
 Guess what?
 I don’t care.
 This week I needed a fresh fix that no amount of winter root veggies could cure.
 It really helped lift my mood, actually!

 I used some of my booty in today’s recipe for Mini Mediterranean Turkey Meatloaves – coastal cousins of the Mini BBQ Cheddar Meat Loaves I posted a few months ago!

-Packed with fresh flavors like parsley, tomato, cucumber, and basil, these mini turkey meatloaves are studded with salty kalamata olives and feta cheese, and slathered with hummus, which helps keep the meatloaves incredibly moist while they bake quickly in a hot oven.
+Packed with fresh flavors like parsley, tomato, cucumber, and basil, these mini turkey meatloaves are studded with salty kalamata olives and feta cheese, and slathered with hummus, which helps keep the meatloaves incredibly juicy while they bake quickly in a hot oven.

 There could not be a better way to prepare lean, ground turkey breast.
 I’m sure of it!
 I can’t get over how creamy and, frankly, un-lean they tasted.
 Healthy, and quick enough to make for a weeknight meal, too!

 Start the Mini Mediterranean Turkey Meatloaves by adding 1 egg and 2 Tablespoons hummus to 1lb ground turkey breast.
 You can use whatever flavor of hummus you like.
 Bet you didn’t see my choice coming…